Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 _Have your child and get your picture._
 **-=Missable=-**

-To have a child you need to get married and maintain your high affection with your wife for at least a month so keep giving her gifts every day to keep her happy (Pretty sad… you gotta buy her happiness).
+To have a child, you need to get married and maintain your high affection with your wife for at least a month.
+So keep giving her gifts every day to keep her happy (Pretty sad… you gotta buy her happiness).
 Over time, you can tell she is pregnant as she will change what she talks about and eventually she will tell you she is pregnant.
 During the pregnancy, you want to keep her happy, otherwise the pregnancy will last longer.
 After the pregnancy happens and your child is born, you will get the picture in your album and this achievement will trigger.

-**Note:** While typically everyone gets married when they play this game, it is possible to not get married at all and have all your rivals get married taking all the girls making this achievement impossible to get!
+**Note:** While typically everyone gets married when they play this game, it is possible to not get married at all and have all your rivals get married, taking all the girls making this achievement impossible to get!

 =-----------------------------------------------------------=